taniarascia/taniarascia.com/content/pages/contact.md

 template: page
 ---

-Hi, I'm Tania - a full stack software developer based out of Chicago.
+Hi, I'm Tania, a full stack software engineer based out of Chicago.
 I build open-source projects and write about modern JavaScript, Node.js, design and web development.

 If you like my stuff and hate spam, join over **9,000 other developers** in receiving my email newsletter. 👇 One-click unsubscribe anytime.